Current Tuition and Fees Schedule

 If you are not an on-campus student at TSJC and plan to enroll in distance classes, please check the information provided above to verify that your state has either authorized or exempted our college to offer such classes or programs to you as a resident of that state.

 If you reside in an “unauthorized” state and plan to take distance education classes, please note that we are not authorized or exempted to offer distance education classes or programs to you as a resident of an “unauthorized” state.
-For further information or questions regarding future approval, please contact the TSJC Registrar at 719-846-5550.
+For further information or questions regarding future approval, please contact the TSC Registrar at 719-846-5550.

 Distance Learning Complaint Process for Out of State Students

 Trinidad State College desires to resolve student grievances, complaints and concerns in an expeditious, fair and amicable manner.
-Students residing outside of the State of Colorado, while attending TSJC who desire to resolve a complaint should follow the College's Student Complaint Procedure.
+Students residing outside of the State of Colorado, while attending TSC who desire to resolve a complaint should follow the College's Student Complaint Procedure.
 However, if an issue cannot be resolved internally, you may file a complaint with your State.
 Trinidad State College is accredited by the Higher Learning Commission.

 Trinidad State has joined the Midwestern State Authorization Reciprocity Agreement (M-SARA).
 SARA is a nationwide initiative of states that will make distance education courses more accessible to students across state lines and make it easier for states to regulate and institutions to participate in interstate distance education.